otam-mato/AWS_CloudWatch_Logging_and_monitoring/README.md

 **3. Once installed, open the CloudWatch Logs agent configuration file located at /etc/awslogs/awslogs.conf.**

-**4. Add log files that you want to monitor to the configuration file, specifying the log file location, log format, and destination log group in CloudWatch.** Here is an example configuration entry:
+**4. Add log files that you want to monitor to the configuration file, specifying the log file location, log format, and destination log group in CloudWatch.**<br> Here is an example configuration entry:
 ``` sh
 [/var/log/transmogrifier_process.log]
 datetime_format = %b %d %H:%M:%S